wp-plugins/wp-o-matic/readme.txt

 WP-o-Matic makes autoblogging a snap by automatically creating posts from the RSS/Atom feeds you choose, which are organized into campaigns.

+== UPDATE! ==

+HEY EVERYONE!
+WE'LL BE ROLLING OUT WP-o-MATIC 2, WITH A REVAMPED INTERFACE, PLUGINS SUPPORT AND AD REVENUE TOOLS REALLY SOON!

+Follow http://twitter.com/wpomatic to stay on top of all the WP-o-Matic news!

 == Description ==

 WP-o-Matic makes autoblogging a snap by automatically creating posts from the RSS/Atom feeds you choose, which are organized into campaigns.